TergelEnkhtur/Connect-4-Board-Game/README.md

 • Command-line game that utilizes a 2D char array to hold the state of the game

-• Two players take turns to choose a column number to drop 'X' or 'O'
+• Two players take turns to choosing a column number to drop 'X' or 'O'

 • Game ends when there are 4 'X' or 'O' in a row, horizontally, vertically, or diagonally